 The factors listed below should be considered when selecting the plan level most appropriate for your pet.
-The recommended plan for most pets is the Pets First plan with a $250 deductible.
+The recommended plan for most pets is the BestBenefit Level 1 plan with 80% reimbursement and a $200 deductible.

 or call Pets Best at 866-440-2020

 Size: Veterinary treatment costs increase with size because larger pets need higher doses of medication, more anesthesia and more surgery time.
-The Pets Basic plan may be suitable for certain smaller breeds, but if you have a dog over 35 lbs, you should consider the Pets First or Pets Premier levels.
+Larger breeds may need more coverage than smaller breeds.

 Breed: Certain breeds are prone to serious illnesses, like cancer in retrievers and boxers, or bloat in giant breeds.
 Also, certain breeds are more likely to develop serious conditions like disc issues in dachshunds or cruciate ligament injuries in active pets.
 Treatment for these conditions can cost thousands of dollars depending on where you live and the size of your pet.
-If your breed is prone to serious illnesses or conditions, consider the Pets First or Pets Premier levels.
+If your breed is prone to serious illnesses or conditions, consider a higher level plan.

 Age: Young and senior pets may benefit from a plan with a higher limit.
 Puppies and kittens have a habit of swallowing objects and are more prone to accidents and illnesses due to curiosity and clumsiness.